 Students showcase their talents regularly within the school environment, as well as performing at various community events through their involvement in different groups.
 Students can perform either as an instrumentalist in the Concert Band, or as a vocalist in one of the Choirs on offer – the Lower Secondary Choir ‘Bella Voci’, the Upper Secondary Choir ‘Bella Carmen’ or the combined Secondary Choir ‘The Voice Collective’.

-Vocal tuition is available to all students at the College, with visiting tutors coming to the College weekly to take lessons in voice and a wide variety of musical instruments.
+Vocal and music tuition is available to all students at the College, with visiting tutors coming to the College weekly to take lessons in voice and a wide variety of musical instruments.

 All students from Pre-primary to Year 12 have the opportunity to study Visual Arts where they create two and three-dimensional artworks under the guidance of our experienced teachers.
 Selected works are entered into various annual exhibitions and competitions, including the Kwinana Industry Council (KIC) Youth Art Awards, St Georges Art Awards, Castaways Sculpture Awards and Young Artist Perspective.
 Students also showcase their work in internal competitions which run throughout the year, as well as the end of year whole College Art Exhibition.